Production delay notice: order volume is high and we're behind. We're working hard, but capacity is limited.

 Not a design whiz?
 Here you'll find bottle cap design templates ready to download so you can customize your own.

 The files are SVGs (Scalable Vector Graphics).
 You can open them in a number of programs.
-We like Inkscape (open source and 100% free).
+We like Inkscape (it's free).
 Many of our templates use fonts you may not already have, and if you want the same font you'll need to download it from dafont and install it on your system first.
-(We use 100% free fonts, specific links provided below.)
-Once you've opened the template, you can change text, fonts, add graphics (File: Import), do whatever you'd like.
+(We use 100% free fonts; specific links provided below.)
+Once you've opened the template, you can change text, fonts, add graphics (File: Import), do whatever you'd like!

 These templates are what we use to make the designs in our cap library.
-Each is an SVG (meant for Inkscape) in a ZIP file, so you'll need to extract the SVG file before using it.
 Don't forget to download and install any fonts first, and then open the templates!

-this very basic file features a perfect circle.
-It's a blank canvas: not much to this template.
+Empty cap template: this very basic file features a perfect circle.
 Note that the circle's fill is set to transparent.
 You can change it to white or any other color if you want a colored background.
 The circle also has a thin black stroke around it as a design guideline.
 If you don't want a black outline on your cap, before you export your design, set the stroke on the circle to transparent (Object: Fill and Stroke), and the outline will disappear.

 Complex template: this file features some common desirable design elements: a smaller circle within the larger circle, a center graphic, and curved text.
 Use this template if you want something totally customizable but want a headstart on certain design elements.
 You can change colors, alter the text and font, delete the graphics, upload your own.
 We pulled the awesome dragon from Inkscape's Open Clipart Library (available under File).